saylesss88/nix-book/src/nix/gpg-agent.md

 };
 ```

-This key should be signed, ensure that it is:
+This key should be signed automatically, ensure that it is:

 ```bash
 gpg --sign-key Ox37ACA569C5C44787